George Dupont: After the Civil War

 Dupont was discharged at Louisville, Kentucky.
 After leaving the army, he received a government bounty worth 75 Dollars, and a back pay worth 64.30 Dollars.
 It is unknown whether he returned to Jersey City or not, but he eventually ended up at Philadelphia, where he worked as a clerk for a type foundry on Sansom Street.
 On August 2, 1869, Dupont became a United States citizen and was granted a passport.
 He soon left the United States, visiting Japan and China before arriving at Bangkok in 1870.
 It is unknown why Dupont returned to Siam, an amateur historian speculated that he may have returned because he was satisfied with King Chulalongkorn's reforms.
 However, this is likely false, since major reforms did not happen until the 1880s.

 After returning to Siam, Dupont worked for a newspaper called The Siam Weekly Advertiser.
 However, his career at the newspaper was cut short when the Siamese Government hired him as a drillmaster for the Army, acknowledging him as a “young man well up in military affairs”.
 He was hired as a foreign instructor, earning him 50 Dollars a month, a very high wage for a commoner at the time.

 Dupont left his military career and became a timber dealer, travelling by boat throughout the kingdom's rivers.
 In November 1889, he was attacked by thieves while resting on his boat at Mueng Sawankhalok.
 He ended up being shot through both of his feet, leading to an American newspaper calling the incident "an outrage upon…an American citizen, residing in Bangkok, Siam committed on his person by subjects of the King of Siam."
 He applied for a military pension in 1891 after the injuries rendered him unable to work.
 He later received a 12 dollars per month pension as a United States citizen, even though his injuries were not war-related.

 Dupont was married in early 1900.
 However, he soon died of heart disease on July 18 of the same year.
-He is buried at grave 720, at the Bangkok Protestant Cemetery.
+He is buried at grave 720, Block C, at the Bangkok Protestant Cemetery.